 How do bloggers get paid?

 Bloggers get paid in many ways such as through affiliate programs, online courses, live events, and membership sites.
 They can also work with brands through influencer networks to earn money.
 A blogger will often get paid via PayPal, check, or ACH.

 Is it worth it to start blogging in 2020?

 People ask questions all day, every day.
 Many of these people search for answers on Google and social media.
 That isn’t likely to change anytime soon, so starting a blog to answer questions on topics you’re an expert in is worth it if you have the time, skills, and dedication to becoming skilled at blogging.

 Should I post my blog content on every social media platform?

 If a reader gets the exact same content at the same time on multiple platforms, it doesn’t really incentivize them to continue following you everywhere.
 The best practice is to stagger sharing your content across platforms.
 You could share a blog post on Facebook one day, and then share that same post on Twitter a couple of weeks later.

+WordPress is one of the best blog hosting sites for a reason.
 Starting a WordPress blog is inexpensive and easy, but you’ll need to keep it updated and work on establishing yourself as an authority in your niche.
-Following the steps above such as creating quality content and learning SEO, can help you rank on search engines, attract a following, and eventually you’ll be able to make money with your blog.
+Following the steps above such as creating quality content and learning SEO, can help you rank on search engines, attract a following, and eventually, you’ll be able to make money with your blog.